 Deliveroo is a food delivery service that took Amsterdam by storm.
-This is an unbridled and in-depth look at the industry from the perspective of a rider.
+This is an unbridled and in-depth look at my experience as as a Deliveroo rider in Amsterdam.

 As a former employee and now a self-employed contract courier for Deliveroo, I have unique insights on the job.
-While I haven’t logged as many miles as other couriers, I’ve been quietly riding under the radar for two and half years which arguably makes me the longest consistently
+At the time of this writing, I’ve been quietly riding under the radar for three years.
+This likely makes me the longest consistently

 employed contract courier for the company in The Netherlands.
-In that time, I’ve been able to witness the metamorphosis from being a paid employee to the controversial new freelance model and how it has affected the way a courier works.
+As such, I’ve been able to witness the metamorphosis from being a paid employee to the controversial freelance model.

 I joined the team in April of 2016 in the midst of a massive hiring spree.
 After doing a test run with a lead driver, I was officially signed on as an employee on a 6 month contract that was renewable after its term.
 I was outfitted with a t-shirt, cycling jersey, jacket, rain pants, powerbank charger along with a thermal bag and a delivery box.
 It was mandatory for all couriers to wear the branded clothing and to wear the box and this was enforced by the lead riders.